 Today’s fab five is all about books.
+It’s a book fab five.
 I love to read a good book but have found it very hard to do while being a mom.
 When my kids were finally all in school I had started my blog and still found it hard to do.
 Since I love it so much, I do find time to sneak it in here and there.
-I usually read when I am on a plane traveling for my blog or sitting at a doctors office.
-I have now learned to keep a book in my purse for any possible opportunity to read.
+Usually, I read when I am on a plane traveling for my blog or sitting at a doctors office.
+Now, I have learned to keep a book in my purse for any possible opportunity to read.

 Then when the person receives the book, they let Paperback Swap know they got it and I get a credit on my account to get a book I want from someone else.
 I can also keep a list of books I want that aren’t currently available.
 Then Paperback Swap will notify me when one becomes available.
 This has worked out better for me than the library because I was always paying for fines on books.
 My kids misplace library books or don’t finish them in time.
 Love this site!
 You can also make purchases on Amazon through the site to help support it.

 It is basically a book version of facebook.
 You can follow your friends and see what they are reading.
 This way you can get ideas from your friends on what to read.
 You can read what they think of a book after they finish it too.
 Also, you can interact with the authors on the site.
 You can even find me in there for authoring my cookbook.